khazaei/vision-hist/README.md

 After VGG showed promising results, it was understood that deeper networks typically provide better performance.
 However, training deeper networks was challenging due to problems like vanishing and exploding gradients.
 Batch normalization and proper initialization of weights helped to some extent; however, solvers were still encountering convergence issues, and the deep networks were not performing optimally.
-The solution, proposed by He et al. in "Deep Residual Learning for Image Recognition," was to introduce skip connections, also known as residual connections, that pass the input directly to later layers.
+The solution, proposed in 2015 by He et al. in "Deep
+Residual Learning for Image Recognition," was to introduce skip connections, also known as residual connections, that pass the input directly to later layers.
 The structure is shown in the figure below.
 These residual connections enabled optimizers to converge more effectively and allowed for significantly deeper CNNs.
 As a result, ResNet32 could achieve